marijnh/Eloquent-JavaScript/05_higher_order.md

 // → 1185
 console.log(Math.round(average(
   SCRIPTS.filter(s => !s.living).map(s => s.year))));
-// → 219
+// → 209
 ```

 So the dead scrips in Unicode are, on average, older than the living
 ones.
 This is not a terribly meaningful or surprising statistic.
 But I
-hope you'll agree that the code used to compute it is easy to read.
+hope you'll agree that the code used to compute it isn't hard to read.
 You can see it as a pipeline: we start with all scripts, filter out
 the living (or dead) ones, take the years from those, average them,
 and round the result.